 When I found out that there was a cat cafe in Barcelona, I just had to get us booked in for our trip in June.
 I love cat cafes and so far including this one in Barcelona, I have been to five in four different countries (you can read my previous posts about London, Paris and Amsterdam), I think they’re brilliant!
 One of my goals on my 30 before 30 list is to visit two new cat cafes, so now I’m halfway to completing that one!

-Espai De Gats is located just a short walk away from Sagrada Familia, with the closest Metro stops being Joanic and Gràcia.
+Espai De Gats is located just a short walk away from Sagrada Familia.
+The closest Metro stops are Joanic and Gràcia.
 It’s tucked away down a little street but was easy enough to find with the help of Google Maps and City Mapper.
-I’d made a reservation for 11am, but when we got there I realised that it probably wasn’t necessary as although the cafe is quite small, there weren’t a lot of guests while we were there.
+I’d made a reservation for 11am, but when we got there I realised that it probably wasn’t necessary.
+Although the cafe is quite small, there weren’t a lot of guests while we were there.

 There are four different options when you visit the cat cafe:

 - Simple – €3 for 30 mins entry

 - Cat Person – €5 for 90 mins entry including a drink

 - Cat Friend – €6.50 for 90 mins entry including a drink and snack